gleneivey/wontomedia/deploy/install-testing/README.markdown

 system as a server for installing to other systems.
 Both should be executed while logged in to your development user account.

 First is `preload_gem_cache`.
-This script will create and populate an isolated gem repository under your home directory.
+This script will populate an isolated gem repository in the directory /home/gem-testing (which you must pre-create).
 This is separate from the default repository normally used by the `gem` command, and will not interfere with the configuration of tool and gem versions that you regularly use.
 The isolated set of gems this creates will be served, along with your locally-created WontoMedia gem, to your target installation test system, allowing you to avoid repeated download of dependency gems from RubyForge, GitHub, etc.

 The second script is `serve_gem`.
 When you have completed a change in your local WontoMedia development area, you can do the following: